 In the context of this Father/Daughter blog which you can subscribe to at www.myfatherdaughter.com this phrase means even more!
 We get a “two-fer!”
 There is an opportunity to get more “bang for the buck.”
 Who among us doesn’t love a great deal whenever we can get one!

-In case you missed my blog entry regarding New Year’s Resolutions, I spoke about the three things that young women have spoken about that impacted them greatly.
+In our book, Prized Possession, I spoke about the things that young women told us that impacted them greatly.
 One of those key principles was when they saw their dad loving and respecting their mom in a great way.

 Let’s break down the “two-fer”